Another Trip In The Tanger Time Machine

 The logical approach for the fashion industry would seem to be to follow the Vetements approach, and produce only enough product for it to be fully sold by full-price retailers, with none going to outlets, which cheapen the brand.

-Whether the fashion industry will eventually move to that seemingly logical approach -- and, if so, when -- is something we don't pretend to know.
+Whether the fashion industry will eventually move to that seemingly logical approach - and, if so, when - is something we don't pretend to know.
 It's also not the sort of thing we'd be concerned with in our investment system, where no position is held for more than 6 months.
-But if you're a long term REIT investor, maybe it's something you should be thinking about.
+But if you're a long-term REIT investor, maybe it's something you should be thinking about.
 Maybe it helps explain the poor performance of Tanger shares this year, despite the nice looking F.A.S.T.
 Graphs Brad Thomas will share with us in his article in November.
 Speaking of which, let's hop back in our time machine and return to November to wrap this up.

 Our Final Stop: The Present